cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw5.md

 ## Bonus Challenge:

-Calculate a statistical test to see if there is a statistical difference between weekend vaccination vs weekday vaccination.
+Calculate a statistical test to see if there is a statistical difference between weekend vs weekday cases.

 ## Resources